 This should give a pretty ‘representative’ test scenario, as this combo of Astra and Elementor is one of the most popular ways for people to build websites in 2020.

 With this test site, I tested four scenarios:

 - No performance plugin — this is the baseline

 - Premium version of WP Fastest Cache

-At the end of this section, I will share the exact configuration that I used for each plugin so that you know how I’m using them.
-In general, I tried to take advantage of as many features as possible in each scenario to create the “optimal” setup, without using features that can cause issues (such as script optimization).
+At the end of this section, I’ll share the exact configuration I used for each plugin, so you know how I’m using them.
+In general, I tried to take advantage of as many features as possible in each scenario to create the ‘optimal’ setup — without using features that could cause issues (such as script optimization).

 For each of the four scenarios, I used WebPageTest to run nine separate tests to eliminate single-test variability.
 Then, I took the median value of those nine tests for each scenario.

 I did this three separate times on different days — so, three separate test runs, with each run collecting nine separate data points and taking the median value of those nine tests.
 Overall, that’s 27 different test points for each scenario, which should give us reliable data.

 - Test Location: Dulles, Virginia, USA